 Moments on the Gaines’ porch or around the dinner table prove entertaining and blithe, if only because Gaines relaxes his normally stern, blank-faced sensibilities with a drink around friends.
 But not enough so he becomes a clearly defined personality.
 He still takes pride in how a room filled with white people feels empty with him in it.
 Even at home, he’s a stony sort, ever afraid to show his emotions like a stereotypical paterfamilias.
 He’s hard on his children and, for the better part of the film, inattentive to his wife.
 Whitaker is good in the role, and the supporting cast playing Gaines’ friends and family makes it seem as though Gaines has more personality than he does.
 Fellow White House butlers are played by an affable Lenny Kravitz and a potty-mouthed Cuba Gooding Jr. (whose dirty jokes and swearing are occasionally muted to ensure an audience-friendly PG-13 rating).
 Gaines’ marital discord, including Gloria’s infidelity with a sleazy neighbor (Terrence Howard), soon settles, but his ongoing rift with the more interesting Louis endures for the better part of the film.
 What it is that drives Gaines beyond being a good provider for his family is questionable; so is his participation, or lack thereof, in the civil rights movement.

 But Lee Daniels’ The Butler isn’t a tragedy; it’s a celebration of a man who avoided the greatest moments of the civil rights movement, while his son found various ways to fight the good fight for racial equality.
-The film is like several recent “feel-good biopics” such as The Blind Side, which was a film about a black man filtered through the schmaltzy demands of a commercial, pointedly white moviegoing audience (ironically so, given Louis’ outspoken views in one scene about how Hollywood cinema caters to white people).
-And like The Iron Lady, this is a film that refuses to address the more challenging aspects of what is in essence a tragic, controversial subject.
-Daniels, who is best known for his unrelenting inner city drama Precious, a film which puts its audience through the ringer emotionally while addressing crucial questions of race and social responsibility, has made a film without a backbone.
+The film is like several recent “feel-good biopics” such as The Blind Side, which was a film about a Black man filtered through the schmaltzy demands of a commercial, pointedly white moviegoing audience (ironically so, given Louis’ outspoken views in one scene about how Hollywood cinema caters to white people).
+And like The Iron Lady, this is a film that refuses to address the more challenging aspects of what is, in essence, a tragic, controversial subject.
+Daniels, who is best known for his unrelenting inner-city drama Precious, a film that puts its audience through the wringer emotionally while addressing crucial questions of race and social responsibility, has made a film without a backbone.
 That Daniels made Precious and also The Butler feels wrong somehow, as if Spike Lee had made Driving Miss Daisy after making Malcolm X and Bamboozled.
 What was Daniels trying to achieve?
 A history, a biography, or an account of a sociopolitical movement?
 The film is none of these.
-As a history it’s lacking facts; as a biography, it’s missing personality and truth; as a political message it has no standpoint whatsoever.
+As a history, it’s lacking facts; as a biography, it’s missing personality and truth; as a political message, it has no standpoint whatsoever.
 In the end, our only certainty is that Daniels didn’t seem to know what he was trying to achieve, except possibly an Oscar or two.